kanthoney/odata-client/README.md

 * `or(left, op, right)`

 Adds an `or` clause to the filter being built.
+If called with an array of expressions, `or` the expressions together.

 * `not(left, op, right)`